shirsneh/Insurance_chatbot/postman/POSTMAN_TESTING_GUIDE.md

 - Postman installed
 - API keys for your preferred LLM provider (OpenAI, Anthropic, or Google)
+- Python 3.9+
-- Python 3.9+ (for local testing) OR Docker & Docker Compose (for containerized testing)
+- Docker (for containerized testing)

 ## Quick Start